 The good news is that vitamin E is easy to get through a balanced diet.
 In fact, a vitamin E deficiency is extremely rare, because most people get plenty throughout the day from whole and enriched foods.

 But if you want to specifically target your hair, vitamin E can also be applied topically with a shampoo, conditioner, mask, or oil.

 What you eat — and how much — is crucial for healthy hair.
 A lack of calories, protein, or micronutrients like vitamin E your hair’s growth, structure, and loss.

 Nuts, leafy greens, olive oil, and sunflower oil are some of the richest sources of vitamin E. It’s also found in meats and fortified foods like breakfast cereal.

 Although supplements are readily available, they aren’t necessary.
-Most people get enough vitamin E through diet alone.
-Some research even suggests that people benefit more from vitamin E when they get it through whole foods rather than a supplement.
+Most people get enough vitamin E through diet alone. even suggests that people benefit more from vitamin E when they get it through whole foods rather than a supplement.